heptarch/heptarch.github.io/drafts/dogs.md

 ## Introduction

 My wife and I play a game called *Tiny Dog*.
-When you spot a small dog, if you think it is the smallest you will see that day, you declare "tiny dog!"
-You get precisely one guess per day, and the winner is the person who spots the smallest dog fro that day.<label for="sn-1"
+When you spot a small dog, if you think it is the smallest you will see that day, you declare "tiny dog!", with precisely one guess per day.
+The winner is of course the person who spots the smallest dog.<label for="sn-1"
        class="margin-toggle sidenote-number">
 </label>
 <input type="checkbox"